People's Journal

-People's Journal is an English-language daily tabloid newspaper published by the Philippine Journalists Incorporated.
+People's Journal is an English-language daily tabloid newspaper published by the Philippine Journalists, Incorporated (PJI).
 Augusto "Gus" Villanueva, its former editor-in-chief, and Antonio Friginal were founders of the company.

 People's Journal, with its sister publications, tabloids People's Tonight and People's Taliba, magazines Women's Journal and Insider and now-defunct broadsheet Times Journal, is part of one of the country's "biggest daily newspaper publication group."
 People's Journal and People's Tonight were among the widest circulated daily tabloids.

 Augusto Villanueva

-Augusto "Gus" Buenaventura Villanueva was the Philippine Journalists Inc./Journal Group of Publications editor-in-chief and publisher until his death on January 14, 2022, at age 83.
+Augusto "Gus" Buenaventura Villanueva was the PJI Group of Publications editor-in-chief and publisher until his death on January 14, 2022, at age 83.
 He was also a leading sportswriter.

 He worked first as a Manila Times sportswriter in 1955 at age 17, while he was a University of Santo Tomas (UST) student, before becoming a Times Journal editor in 1972.
 He was the president of the Philippine Sportswriter Association (PSA) in the 1970s and 1980s where he initiated the weekly PSA Forum.

 He is credited for the popularization of ten-pin bowling.
 He later became the media relations officer of the Philippine Olympic Committee (POC).